faisal-ahm/acadnotes/README.md

 ---

-## Documentation

-For a detailed explanation of features and more examples, refer to the [compiled documentation](acadnotes-doc.pdf).

----

 ## Contributing

 Contributions are welcome!
 Feel free to:
 - Submit pull requests for new features or bug fixes.
-- Report issues via the [GitHub Issues](https://github.com/your-username/acadnotes/issues) page.
+- Report issues via the [GitHub Issues](https://github.com/faisal-ahm/acadnotes/issues) page.

 ---